 OPD will be conducting two DUI Driving Under the Influence (DUI)/Drivers License Checkpoints and one roving DUI Saturation patrol with the first DUI operations planned on December 19, 2014 and December 31, 2014. more »

-The City of Oakland administrative offices will be closed on Wednesday, February 12, in observance of Lincoln’s Birthday holiday and Monday, February 17, in observance of the Presidents’ Day holiday.
-Police, fire and emergency services are not affected during the holidays or business closures.
+The City of Oakland administrative offices will be closed on Thursday, December 25, in observance of the Christmas holiday and Thursday, January 1, for New Year’s Day.
+Police, fire and emergency services are not affected during the holiday. more »

 Oakland Animal Services has launched the Home for the Holidays campaign to spur more adoptions, and to welcome the community to Oakland Animal Services.
 The shelter will waive all adoption fees.
 Healthy dogs, cats and rabbits will be free to qualified homes through January 1, 2015, and can go to their new homes once they are spayed or neutered. more »

 Oakland is a leading city in the United States in implementing body cameras that police officers wear on their uniform.
 President Barack Obama recently announced his support for the use of these cameras.
 Oakland leaders agree with the advantages of body worn cameras and began implementing their use at the Oakland Police Department in 2010. more »

 Oakland, CA – The Oakland Police Department has been awarded a $140,220 grant from the California Office of Traffic Safety (OTS) for a year-long program of special enforcement activity and public awareness efforts aimed at preventing traffic-related deaths and injuries.
 The Department will use the funding as part of the ongoing commitment of the City of Oakland to keep our roadways safe and improve the quality of life through both enforcement and education. more »